D'Onta Foreman Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Recent Performances

-- In last week's contest against the 49ers, Foreman carried the ball nine times for 17 yards and scored one touchdown.
+- In last week's matchup with the 49ers, Foreman ran for 17 yards on nine carries while scoring one touchdown on the ground.

-- Foreman has put up 172 rushing yards on 44 carries (57.3 yards per game) with two touchdowns over his last three games.
+- Foreman has 44 carries for 172 yards (57.3 yards per game) and two touchdowns over his last three games.

 Foreman's Tennessee Teammates